 According to AccuWeather, Texas is home to five of the most humid cities in America: Corpus Christi, Houston, Brownsville, Victoria, and Port Arthur.

-The Big Easy averages a daytime high of 91.8 degrees Fahrenheit in July, making for sweat-inducing conditions.
-(Photo/f11photo/iStock/Getty Images Plus)
+10 New Orleans The Big Easy averages a daytime high of 91.8 degrees Fahrenheit in July, making for sweat-inducing conditions.

-A dense population and average July temperatures near 80 degrees gave Washington, D.C.; it’s ranking on the list.
+2 Washington, D.C.
+A dense population and average July temperatures near 80 degrees gave Washington, D.C.; its ranking on the list.